MolinaElGringo/Master/Labo02/003_Custom_AMI.md

 When we logged into instance A via the webapp, we were also logged into instance B.

-When we changed the email address on instance A, the one on B was also changed.
+We changed the email address on instance A and the one on B was also changed.
 We can therefore assert that both servers are connected to the same database.
 ```

 ### Change the profil picture